Code-Institute-Submissions/Kacper015-Rock-Paper-Scissors-Game_OctResub/README.md

 ![Game Page](hhttps://github.com/Kacper015/Rock-Paper-Scissors-Game/blob/f4c0833ee3ea30dcbf5b3eb5b699250de3fcd511/Media/RockPaperScissorsGamePage.png)

 There are two pages.
-The main page shows you how to play and transfers you to the game page.
+The main page shows you how to play, shows you which sign wins and shows the buttons that get bigger when you hover over them.
+There is a nav bar which can transfers you to the game page.
 On the game page you can play and refresh your game results and go back to the main page.

 ![Main Page](https://github.com/Kacper015/Rock-Paper-Scissors-Game/blob/462a3460cc5045e7123c1fb827c6735a996a3016/Media/RPS%20Main.png)